 They did hold the shortest St Patrick’s day parade until 1999 when one of the bars closed, and they had nowhere to put everyone(I am guessing this was more like not enough bar space for everyone, haha).

 The parade was initially held between two pubs and was only about 90 meters long.
 They even had a claim in the Guinness book of records at one stage.
 Source: Irish Times

 So, where is the shortest St Patrick’s day parade?

 The official World’s Shortest St. Patrick’s Day Parade route is 98 feet long.
 It is in Hot Springs, Arkansas.
-They have been running the event since 2003; I think I will have a visit one of these years.
+They have been running the event since 2003; I think I will visit one of these years.
 See their event details here.

 6. The four-leaf clover and St Patrick’s day 🍀

 This was another interesting St Patrick’s day fact.
 Did you know?
-The odds of finding a four-leaf clover are about are 1 in every 10000?
+The odds of finding a four-leaf clover are about 1 in every 10000.
 Four-leaf clovers are associated with luck, whereas shamrocks have religious ties.

 You may have read my previous article on the Irish Celtic Symbols, but the four-leaf clover is meant to represent hope, faith, love and luck.
 However, some would tell you that they represent fame, wealth, love and health.

 The very first St. Patrick’s Day celebration in the United States was held in Boston (1737).

 9. There are only two countries in the world that have a public holiday on St Patrick’s day 🏝️

 Ireland(including Northern Ireland) and Montserrat(a small island in the Caribbean)

-St. Patrick’s Day is celebrated on Montserrat to commemorate the island’s Irish history and remember the 17th March 1768 slave rebellion.
+St. Patrick’s Day is celebrated in Montserrat to commemorate the island’s Irish history and remember the 17th March 1768 slave rebellion.
 On this day, visitors to the island get stamped with an Irish shamrock.
 It wasn’t until 1971 that the rest of the world began to take notice of this particular bit of colonial history.

 Our current president of Ireland, Michael D. Higgins, visited Montserrat’s island in 1986 and presented this documentary on the country.